top of page

 What Are The Reasons For Bad Breath Also Known As Halitosis

 Halitosis is a term used for bad breath.
 It is often difficult to know if you have bad breath and usually you will be informed you have bad breath by someone else.
-There may be many reasons behind having bad breath and one of the first things to think of is oral health.
-Regular brushing, flossing with dental tape and water flossing to go under the gum line can be very helpful.
+There may be many reasons behind having bad breath and one of the first things to think of is your oral health.
+Regular brushing, flossing with dental tape and water flossing to go under the gum line can be very helpful to keep your teeth clean.
+Regular visits to the dentist is also important to ensure no cavities are developing that will harbour pathogenic bacteria contributing to tooth decay and cavities that may contribute to bad breath.
+Your dentist will check to ensure both your teeth and gums are in good health.

 Some foods can cause strong breath and also not being able to digest food well may contribute to bad health.
 As we age our digestive secretions are diminished so this can lead to incomplete digestion leading to bad odours.

-Having a slow gut transit time (the time the food takes to travel from the mouth to the toilet), being constipated, having SIBO or other gut infections can all contribute to bad breath.
+Having a slow gut transit time (the time the food takes to travel from the mouth to the toilet) How to do a gut transit time test using beetroot? , being constipated Struggling with Constipation?
+What You Need To Know , having SIBO or other gut infections can all contribute to bad breath.

 How I Helped My Client With Bad Breath With Nutritional Therapy?